sh123/esp32_loradv/README.md

 # ESP32 Codec2/OPUS DV Handheld Transceiver

 ## Introduction
-This project is hobby/amateur/ISM/toy radio ESP32 based LoRa/FSK Codec2/OPUS DV handheld trasceiver, which is using 1W E22-400M30S (SX1268) radio module (UHF, 70cm band).
+This project is hobby/amateur/ISM/toy radio ESP32 based LoRa/FSK Codec2/OPUS DV handheld trasceiver a.k.a. walkie-talkie, which is using 1W E22-400M30S (SX1268) radio module (UHF, 70cm band).
 Overall component cost for this project is about 15-20$.

 It is interoperable with https://github.com/sh123/codec2_talkie application.